-It enables communication between multi-disciplinary teams by using simple and non-technical language.
+It enables the communication between multi-disciplinary teams by using simple and non-technical language.

 The Framework Core consists of three parts:

-- Subcategories: There are 108 subcategories split across the 23 categories.
-These are outcome-driven statements that provide considerations for creating or improving a cybersecurity program.
-As the Framework is outcomes driven, it does not mandate how an organization achieves outcomes, as it must make risk-based implementations based on its needs.
+- Subcategories: There are 108 subcategories split across 23 categories.
+These outcome-driven statements provide considerations for creating or improving a cybersecurity program.
+As the Framework is outcome-driven, it does not mandate how an organization achieves outcomes, as it must make risk-based implementations based on its needs.